Age restrictions on energy drinks by country

-The age restrictions on energy drinks by country list compares laws that set a minimum purchase age (or otherwise restrict sales) of energy drinks for minors.
-In many jurisdictions there is no national age-of-sale law; instead, governments rely on caffeine warning labels (e.g., under Regulation (EU) No 1169/2011) and voluntary retail policies.
+This is a list of age restrictions on energy drinks by country.
+This list compares laws that set a minimum purchase age (or otherwise restrict sales) of energy drinks for minors.

+In most jurisdictions there is no national age-of-sale law, however many Eastern European and Central Asian countries prohibit the sale of energy drinks to under-18s.
+In 2014, Lithuania became one of the first such jurisdictions to ban the sale of energy drinks to minors.

+Many countries have adopted caffeine warning labels (e.g., under Regulation (EU) No 1169/2011) and voluntary retail policies to dissuade minors from purchasing energy drinks.
 Public-health bodies in several countries advise that high-caffeine drinks are not recommended for children.

-In some countries, retailers apply a sales policy restricting the sale of energy drinks to minors, even though the law does not prohibit their sale.
+In some countries, retailers apply a sales policy restricting the sale of energy drinks to minors, even though local laws do not prohibit their sale.